martin-cao/Lexify/README.md

 ### 4. Import Dictionary Data _(Optional)_
 If you want to import the dictionary data by your self, follow the instructions below.

-You should remove the word, library and library_word data in the databases by yourself.
 Remove all elements in the `words`, `libraries` and `library_words` tables in `frontend/database/database_fe.db` and `backend/app/database/database_be.db`.
 These are two SQLite databases.
-You could use Navicat or other tools to remove the data.
+You can use Navicat or other tools to remove the data.

-Then, clone the [DictionaryData](https://github.com/LinXueyuanStdio/DictionaryData) repository at Lexify/dict, and run `load_data.py`.
+Then, clone the [DictionaryData](https://github.com/LinXueyuanStdio/DictionaryData) repository into Lexify/dict, and run `dict/load_data.py`.
 ```shell
 cd dict
 python3 load_data.py
 ```

-At last, you need to run this SQL query in order to remove all words with no definitions.
+At last, you need to run this SQL query in order to remove all words without corresponding definitions.
 ```sql
 DELETE FROM words WHERE definition = ''
 ```